Halt and Catch Fire (TV series): Filming

 The pilot was directed by Juan José Campanella and produced over six weeks from April to May 2013.
 It was primarily shot on location in the Atlanta area, although one set was used as Joe's condominium.
 Additionally, as part of a one-day shoot in Dallas in May, AMC paid to restore a 50-foot-tall neon sign of Big Tex located at a former Centennial Liquors store.
 For the series's visual appearance, the producers initially took inspiration from the 1970s films All the President's Men, The Parallax View, and The Conversation, according to producer Jeff Freilich.
+In developing his visual approach, Campanella was inspired by Russian photographer Alexander Rodchenko and the Constructivist movement, particularly in the camera angles he used.
 After the series was picked up, several scenes from the pilot episode were re-shot.
 Lisco said that the staff wanted to make the tone "a little more jagged, a little more ambiguous" by giving Cameron more edge and by exploring whether Joe is "a visionary or a fraud".

-After the series order, the staff decided that the production facility housing Joe's condo set was too far away from other locations where the crew would need to shoot.
-As a result, they partnered with Mark Henderson, Daniel Minchew, and Glenn Murer, who built the Atlanta Filmworks sound stage in a converted facility that previously served as a DuPont plant and a dog food factory.
+After the series order, the staff decided that the production facility housing the set for Joe's condo was too far away from other shooting locations.
+As a result, they partnered with Mark Henderson, Daniel Minchew, and Glenn Murer, who built the Atlanta Filmworks sound stage in a converted facility that previously served as a DuPont plant and a dog treat factory.
 The space comprised two adjacent 20,000 ft2 warehouses and a 17,000 ft2 production office.
 The soundproofed Studio A, measuring 110 by 200 by 42 ft, housed the set for Cardiff Electric's corporate offices, which occupied 9,000 ft2.
 Studio B was initially envisioned as a flex space for set construction, but ended up being used for filming as well, housing the set for Joe's condo, among others.
-As a result, several enhancements were made to the studio for the second season, such as quieter heaters and additional lighting.
+Due to the expanded use of Studio B, several enhancements were made to it for the second season, such as quieter heaters and additional lighting.